US launches plan for asylum seekers to wait in Mexico

 SAN DIEGO — The Trump administration on Tuesday quietly launched an effort to make asylum seekers wait in Mexico while their cases wind through U.S. immigration courts, despite clear reservations and conflicting messages from the Mexican government.

-The U.S. returned one asylum seeker to Mexico — a 55-year-old Honduran man — on the first day of what would be one of the most dramatic changes to the U.S. immigration system in Donald Trump’s presidency, if the policy survives an anticipated legal challenge.
-Rodulfo Figueroa, head of Mexico’s immigration agency in Baja California state, said the man requested a ride to a migrant shelter in Tijuana.
+The U.S. returned one asylum seeker to Mexico — a Honduran man — on the first day of what would be one of the most dramatic changes to the U.S. immigration system of Donald Trump’s presidency, if the policy survives an anticipated legal challenge.
+Carlos Gomez, 55, arrived in Tijuana around midday and asked authorities for a ride to a migrant shelter.

 Mexican officials sent mixed signals on the crucial point of whether Mexico would impose limits on accepting families.
 Tonatiuh Guillen, commissioner of Mexico’s National Immigration Institute, said Mexico would only accept people 18 to 60 years old, which rules out families with young children.

-Roberto Velasco, spokesman for Mexico’s Foreign Relations Secretary, said Friday that families would be considered case by case.
+But Roberto Velasco, spokesman for Mexico’s foreign relations secretary, said Friday that families would be considered case by case.
 And a Mexican official with direct knowledge of the process said Mexico requested that families be excluded from the policy but that the U.S. declined to make any commitment, conceding only to start with single adults.
 The official spoke on condition of anonymity because the deliberations were not public.

 The launch is limited to San Diego’s San Ysidro border crossing, the nation’s busiest, though Customs and Border Protection Commissioner Kevin McAleenan wrote in a memo released Tuesday that it is expected to expand to other crossings “in the near future.”
 Adding to a sense of confusion, Guillen said Mexico will only allow it at the one crossing that connects San Diego and Tijuana.

-Katie Waldman, a Department of Homeland Security spokeswoman, disputed Guillen’s description, calling it “false.”
-A sharp increase in Central American families seeking asylum in the U.S. led to the Trump administration’s dramatic move, and limiting families would blunt or diminish the impact.
+Katie Waldman, a Department of Homeland Security spokeswoman, insisted families will be included.
+A sharp increase in Central American families seeking asylum in the U.S. led to the Trump administration’s dramatic move, and limiting families would diminish the impact.

 “It will be expanded across the entire Southwest border, and it will apply to family groups,” Waldman said.